VanKertis19/qbu_documentation/MESH_TOOLS.md

 **Affect**

-&nbsp;&nbsp;&nbsp;The choice between edges and vertices to be affected by the bevel.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The choice between edges and vertices to be affected by the bevel.

 **Use Offset**

-&nbsp;&nbsp;&nbsp;The choice between 3 values of the bevel.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The choice between 3 values of the bevel.
 The selected option will be used after pressing "Bevel" button.

 **Offset #1, Offset #2, Offset #3**

-&nbsp;&nbsp;&nbsp;Three values of the bevel.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Three values of the bevel.

 **Button 'Bevel'**

-&nbsp;&nbsp;&nbsp;Apply the value of selected offset to selected edges of vertices.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Apply the value of selected offset to selected edges of vertices.

 ### Edges Functions